What is Fibromyalgia?

 The term Fibromyalgia comes from the words “ fibro” for fibrous tissues such as tendons and ligaments, “my” indicating muscles and “algia” meaning pain.
 It is a chronic, debilitating illness causing widespread pain and profound fatigue.

 What are the symptoms?

 As a collection of symptoms rather than a well understood disease, Fibromyalgia is known as a syndrome.
 Alongside pain which can be very severe and fatigue, the symptoms are varied.

 In the UK, diagnosis of Fibromyalgia is based on two main factors.

 What treatment is available?

-There is currently no known cure for fibromyalgia, so treatment is based on reducing symptoms and helping people to live with the illness as best they can.
-Read our Living with Fibromyalgia page to find out more.
+There is currently no known cure for Fibromyalgia.
+At present, treatment focuses on managing pain and sleep to help people live with the illness as best they can.
+Referral to a pain clinic by a GP may be needed.

 If you wish to find out more information about Fibromyalgia, please visit www.fmauk.org.